Blockhaus d'Éperlecques: Design and location

 Annotated aerial view of the Watten–Éperlecques area.

 In December 1942, Speer ordered Peenemünde officers and engineers (including Colonel Gerhard Stegmair, Dr Ernst Steinhoff and Lieutenant-Colonel Georg Thom) to tour the Artois region in northwest France and locate a suitable site for an A-4 launch facility.
 The site chosen was just to the west of the small town of Watten, in the Forest of Éperlecques, near Saint-Omer in the Pas-de-Calais department.
 It was given the cover name of Kraftwerk Nord West (Northwest Power Plant).
+By mid-February 1943 Dornberger decided that the bunker should include liquid oxygen production with five machines and a monthly capacity of 1500 tons.

 The location was conveniently close to the main railway line between Calais and Saint-Omer, the canalised river Aa, main roads and electric grid lines.
 Situated 177 km from London, it was far enough inland to be safe from naval guns and it was sheltered to an extent by a ridge that rises to a height of 90 m to the north.

 At nearby Saint-Omer, there was a major Luftwaffe base which was capable of providing air defence for the area.
 There were existing gravel and sand quarries as well as cement works in the vicinity, which would help with the enormous amount of material that would be needed for the construction works.
 The quantities required were very substantial indeed; 200,000 tons of concrete and 20,000 tons of steel would be required to build the facility.
 When US Army Major General Lewis H. Brereton inspected the site after it had been captured by the Allies, he described the bunker as "more extensive than any concrete constructions we have in the United States, with the possible exception of Boulder Dam."

 Diagram of the original planned layout of the Watten bunker:

 The Watten bunker was to be built to a design based on the B.III-2a bunker, though substantially larger.
-The Germans had originally planned to build a separate LOX plant at Stenay but this option was abandoned in favour of installing a LOX production facility within the Watten bunker.
+The Germans had originally planned to build LOX plants in the occupied West at Liège and at Stenay but the latter option was abandoned in favour of installing a LOX production facility within the Watten bunker.